santient/midiscript/README.md

 # MIDIscript
+### By Santiago Benoit
-A programming language, derived from Brainfuck, that reads a MIDI file and maps each note to a command.
+An esoteric programming language, derived from Brainfuck, that reads a MIDI file and maps each note to a command.
-## Author
-Santiago Benoit
 ## Structure
 Like Brainfuck, MIDIscript has a cell-based memory system, with a dynamically allocated size.
 Each data cell holds one byte.
 Each MIDI track gets its own memory space and thread, and all tracks are run simultaneously.
 ## Commands